SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Introduction

-SQL-GEN consists of a three-step pipeline.
+To address the aforementioned challenges, we propose SQL-GEN, a novel framework for dialect-agnostic synthetic generation of Text-to-SQL pairs for any database.
+SQL-GEN consists of a three major steps.
 Initially, we begin with a small collection of seed SQL templates.
 These retain only the SQL keywords, abstracting away the specific database schema and values.
-Accompanying these templates, we provide dialect-specific tutorials that explain the usage of each SQL keyword across different dialects.
-In the first stage of our pipeline, we leverage a Large Language Model (LLM) to expand the seed templates, using the tutorials to adapt the keywords and function to various SQL dialects.
+Accompanying them, we provide dialect-specific tutorials on each SQL keyword across different dialects.
+In the first stage, we leverage a Large Language Model (LLM) to expand the seed templates, using the tutorials to adapt the keywords and function to various SQL dialects.
 In the second stage, these database-independent templates are populated with actual values and schema elements from any given database.
-The final stage involves a rigorous quality checks to ensure that the generated pairs accurately match each other.
+The final stage involves rigorous quality checks to ensure that the generated pairs accurately match each other.
+We conduct thorough evaluations to assess SQL-GEN's effectiveness in teaching models new dialects, with a particular focus on dialect-specific features such as keywords.
+We assess the quality of synthetic samples by comparing them against both prior synthetic and human-annotated data.
+For three dialects, we evaluate various LLMs (of sizes 7B-22B), trained on these pairs as well as other baselines.
+We show that LLMs trained on SQL-GEN's synthetic data exhibit a performance increase ranging from 4\% to 27\%, surpassing those trained on others.
+For under-explored dialects, we focus on evaluations on real-world data, specifically designed for them.
+We demonstrate that models trained SQL-GEN's synthetic data consistently outperform others by a significant margin, approximately 7.5\% on BigQuery and 2.5\% on PostgreSQL dialect-specific datasets.
+This highlights the generalizability of SQL-GEN to unseen datasets due to its broad coverage.
+We also explore data augmentation for cross-domain Text-to-SQL as another use case of synthetic queries.
+By integrating synthetic queries with samples from other databases, we show improvements in models' ability to adapt across domains.
+We show consistent performance improvements, up to $\sim$5.7\%, fine-tuning with the augmented data.